bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 ### Building the Sales Transaction

-The challenge with building the sales transaction is that the output that contains the payment is not yet known when the transaction is built.
-This is a problem because to evaluate an expression on the Bitcoin Computer either a smart object or the revision of an existing smart object is needed for all parameters of the call.
+The challenge in creating the sales transaction arises from the fact that the output containing the payment is not yet created at the time of building the transaction.
+This is a problem because, in order to evaluate an expression on the Bitcoin Computer, either a smart object or a revision of an existing smart object is required for all parameters of the call.

-For this situation the Bitcoin Computer provides a feature called mocking.
+To handle such scenarios the Bitcoin Computer provides a feature called mocking.
 A mock is a class that has the properties `_id`, `_rev`, `_root`, `_amount`, and `_owners`, and sets them to strings of the form `mock:<transaction-id>:<output-number>`.
 A mock does not have to extend from `Contract`.
 Each mocked object must have a distinct transaction id and output number.

 The following code shows the class to create the payment mock as well as Seller creating a new instance with the standard Javascript `new` keyword.